 Dimensions

-A Width (min) 10' or 50% of FACADE width, whichever is greater
+A Width (min) 12 ft

 B Depth (min) 6 ft

-CLEARANCE (min) 8 ft
+C Clearance (min) 8 ft

 D FURNITURE AREA, Clear (min) 6 ft x 6 ft

-E Setback Encroachment (max)
+Ð Setback Encroachment (max)

 Front 100%

 Side 0 ft

 Rear 0 ft

 - ii.
 Standards - a).
 Stairs are not permitted to ENCROACH onto any ABUTTING sidewalk. - b).
 Porch railings must permit visual supervision of the PUBLIC REALM through the posts and rails. - c).
 A porch may be screened provided the percentage of window area to wall area is seventy percent (70%) or greater.
-Permanent enclosure of a porch to create year-round living space is not permitted.
+Permanent enclosure of a porch to create year-round living space is not permitted. - d).
+Porches projecting from upper stories are not required to provide stairs and the upper most porch is not required to have a roof.